Brian Dooreck MD

 What is the gut-brain axis?

 The gut-brain axis is the connection between the gut and the brain.
-The digestive system consists of approximately 100 million nerve cells that constantly send signals to the brain.
+The digestive system consists of approximately 100 million nerve cells constantly sending signals to the brain.

 The sympathetic nervous system (“fight or flight”) and parasympathetic nervous system (“rest and digest”) deliver bidirectional signals between the gastrointestinal (GI) tract and the brain.

-Through the central nervous system and the immune system, gut bacteria play a vital role in balancing our bodies as a whole.
-Therefore, unbalanced microbiota and their metabolites may induce chronic fatigue syndrome by disrupting bidirectional communication between the brain and the stomach.
+Through the central nervous and immune systems, gut bacteria play a vital role in balancing our bodies.
+Therefore, unbalanced microbiota and metabolites may induce chronic fatigue syndrome by disrupting bidirectional communication between the brain and the stomach.

 Unbalanced microbiota may induce chronic fatigue syndrome